 Whiskey & Sail: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
-On the way we can see many seabirds: gannets, parrot birds, carnivores.
-And we have good chances to meet dolphins and whale sharks.
+On the way we can see many seabirds: gannets, parrot birds, puffins.
+And we have a good chance to see dolphins and whale sharks.

 It will be a special Whiskey & Sail trip on which there is much to discover.
 Our tour starts in Oban and takes us to Mull, Skye and the small islands.
 We will stay in small idyllic harbor towns, but will also anchor in beautiful solitary places, a Whiskey & Sail trip trough a fantastic area.

 Embark: May 6 at 18.00 pm in Oban

 Disembark: May 12 at 10 am in Oban